Around 30% of infertility is attributed to female factors, around 30% to male, 20% combined male and female and 20% is unexplained.

 When you’re ready, we will be with you every step of the way, providing you with the information and support you need.
 We’ll give you clear guidance on what we need to do together to achieve the best possible chance of successful treatment for you.

-After a full assessment, treatment can include IVF, donor eggs and fertility drugs.
+After a full assessment, treatment can include IVF, ovulation induction or IVF with donor eggs.

 Your Fallopian tubes which carry eggs from your ovaries to the womb can be blocked or damaged preventing any chance of eggs meeting sperm.
 The reasons include: